mtorials/hugo-mt32/content/posts/ansible-install.md

 # What is ansible?

-Ansible is a automation platform to automate process.
-Example like install full automatic Virtual Machines oder Windows updates and more..
+Ansible is a automation platform to automate process.For example like install full automatic Virtual Machines oder Windows updates and more...
 It works with the language yml.
-You can create "Playbooks" through which an order is executed.
+You can create "Playbooks" through which an order of commands is executed.

 # How to Install Ansbile.